skerit/node-sdl-runtime/README.md

 cd /path/to/node-sdl-runtime;

-# Install all dependencies
+# Install, compile and shrink all dependencies
 ./bin/configure.sh;

-# Package all binary runtimes;
+# Package everything into ./dist
 ./bin/package.sh;
 ```